prataprc/prataprc.github.io.v1/_contents/javascript-prototype.rst

 prototypes
 ----------

-Object oriented-ness in Javascript is achieved by using prototypal inheritance and late binding of ``this``.
+Object oriented-ness in Javascript is achieved by using prototype inheritance and late binding of ``this``.

 .. gist:: prataprc/d8f1b6607c854fcfa7b651f648f75ffb.js?file=prototype.js